 This project closed and reported its final results in July 2021, see the consortium’s press release or listen to Professor Sara Bernardini (Royal Holloway – University of London) and Chris Cieslak (BladeBUG) discuss the scenario on BBC Radio 4’s 39 Ways to Save the Planet: Robots of the Wind.

 Inspecting the blades of an offshore wind turbine can be a difficult task.
 Restrictive weather windows and extreme conditions at sea combine to create a challenging working environment, while lost revenue from turbine downtime and the cost of vessels and technicians make increasing the efficiency of inspections a top priority for the industry.

-Funded by Innovate UK, the programme seeks to demonstrate the world’s first fully-autonomous offshore wind inspection solution.
-Eight industry partners, led by non-destructive testing experts Plant Integrity, will work together on this game-changing project that builds on existing innovations.
+Funded by Innovate UK, the programme sought to demonstrate the world’s first fully-autonomous offshore wind inspection solution.
+Eight industry partners, led by ORE Catapult, worked together on this game-changing project that builds on existing innovations.

-The project’s core challenge will be to unite these systems into a holistic solution capable of planning, communicating, sharing data, and working together on complex sequences of tasks.
+The project’s core challenge was to unite these systems into a holistic solution capable of planning, communicating, sharing data, and working together on complex sequences of tasks.

 Bringing together cross-sector partners to develop never-before-seen technology, the project has shown the potential for robotics and autonomous systems to shape the future of offshore wind and push the boundaries of robotic intelligence.